DragonMinded/libdragon/boot/README.md

  * Searches and loads an ELF file appended to it.
 All loadable ELF segments are loaded in RDRAM and then the entrypoint is called.
+ * Support for compressed ELFs.
+Using some special ELF flags (see below), it is possible to compress an ELF file and provide a decompression function (stored in the ELF as well), that IPL3 will know how to invoke.
  * Very fast.
 Boots a 350 KiB ELF file in ~165ms (cold boot) or ~71ms (warm boot).
    This is respectively 3 times and 4 times faster than Nintendo's IPL3.
  * ROMs can now be of any size (even smaller than 1 MiB), and no header checksum is required.
+ * The RDRAM is cleared before booting, in both cold and warm boot.
  * Entropy collection.
 During the boot process, some entropy is collected and made available to the running application in the form of a "true random" 32-bit integer.
 This can be used to seed a pseudo random number generator.